dmbeastz/dmbeastz/README.md

-- 👋 Hi, I’m @dmbeastz know by name as Dave
+- 👋 Hi, I’m Dave Mutisya
 - 👀 I’m interested in programming and all it has to offer
-- 🌱 I’m currently in a boot camp learning various programming languages
+- 🌱 I’m currently in a front-end developer refining my back-end skills to become a full-stack developer